dev-academy-programme/computer-setup/windows-10-setup.md

     - If the prompt in your terminal is now a little arrow and a tilde (~), instead of "yourname@...", that's OK (you'll change it again in a later step)
 1. Install VS Code if it isn't already installed
     - https://code.visualstudio.com/download
-1. In your terminal, open VS Code with `code .`
+1. In your terminal, open VS Code with `code .` (_don't_ open VS Code from the Start Menu, desktop link or any other way)
 1. Install the following VS Code extensions
     - ESLint
     - Remote - WSL